COVID-19 Data Dashboards

 Document Surge-Capacity Plan for Case Investigation and Contact Tracing

 Pitkin County must have a documented plan to handle a surge in case investigations and contact tracing up to a minimum of 8.7 cases per 100,000 population per day or about 1.5 cases per day to meet Protect Our Neighbors requirements.
 Currently, we are meeting CDPHE requirements for Protect Our Neighbors status.

 Documented Strategies to Offer Testing to Close Contacts

 Additional Local Metrics

 Community spread occurs when an individual who tests positive for COVID-19 does not know how they may have been exposed to the virus.
 This metric is calculated using the total number of people who have tested positive for COVID-19 over the last 14 days and exposure information gathered during case investigation.
 The higher the number of infected people whose source of exposure to COVID-19 is unknown, the more difficult it becomes to mitigate the spread of COVID-19 in our communities.
 Currently, our level of community spread is high.

 Cases Outside Pitkin County Jurisdiction

-Cases outside of the county’s jurisdiction are the number of people who tested positive for COVID-19 at a Pitkin County testing site over the past 2 weeks, but are not residents of Pitkin County.
-Anyone staying in Pitkin County for more than 30 days, including second home owners, are considered residents.
+Cases outside of the county’s jurisdiction are the number of people who tested positive for COVID-19 at a Pitkin County testing site over the past 2 weeks but are not residents of Pitkin County.
+Anyone staying in Pitkin County for more than 30 days, including second homeowners, are considered residents.
 We use this metric to inform our guidelines for visitors and people who work in Pitkin County but reside in other jurisdictions.
-Currently, we are experiencing a high level of out-of-jurisdiction cases and are monitoring regional, statewide, and national trends in new cases to inform our COVID-19 response.
+Currently, we are experiencing a moderate level of out-of-jurisdiction cases and are monitoring regional, statewide, and national trends in new cases to inform our COVID-19 response.